groovybits/rsllm/README.md

-# Rust LLM Stream Analyzer and Content Generator
+# RsLLM: Rust LLM Stream Analyzer and Content Generator

-The Rust LLM Stream Analyzer and Content Generator is optimized for MacOS Metal GPUs leveraging the Candle framework from Huggingface, represents a cutting-edge approach to AI model interaction and stream analysis on MacOS devices equipped with M1/M2/M3 ARM GPUs.
+RsLLM (Rust LLM Stream Analyzer and Content Generator) is a cutting-edge toolkit optimized for MacOS Metal GPUs, leveraging the Candle framework from Huggingface.
+It represents a pioneering approach to AI model interaction and stream analysis on MacOS devices equipped with M1/M2/M3 ARM GPUs.
 This toolkit is meticulously designed for developers and researchers aiming to integrate local large language models (LLMs) with high efficiency, bypassing the need for external dependencies and Python servers.
-At its core, it emphasizes the utilization of local LLMs for generating text, images, and speech within a Rust environment, offering a robust suite of features for real-time data stream analysis and AI-driven content creation.
+At its core, RsLLM emphasizes the utilization of local LLMs for generating text, images, and speech within a Rust environment, offering a robust suite of features for real-time data stream analysis and AI-driven content creation.

-## Highlighted Features
+## Key Features

 -   **Local LLM Focus**: Utilizes Candle's Rust-based LLMs, Mistral and Gemma, for direct and efficient AI interactions, prioritizing local execution to harness the full power of MacOS Metal GPUs.
 -   **Comprehensive AI Analyzer**: Embeds a sophisticated AI analyzer capable of processing inputs and generating outputs across text, voice, speech, and images, facilitating a seamless flow of AI-generated content.
 (Work in Progress)
 -   **Voice and Speech Integration**: Plans to incorporate Whisper for voice-driven interactions, akin to Alexa, allowing users to communicate with the toolkit using voice commands and receive streaming text inputs in response.
 (Planned Feature)
 -   **Image Generation and NDI Output**: Supports generating images from text descriptions and outputting through NDI for a wide range of applications, including real-time content creation and broadcasting.
 (In Beta Testing)
--   **TTS MetaVoice / Mimic3 TTS API / OpenAI TTS API**: Candle implements TTS using MetaVoice which is the default but a WIP as the author is shoring up the implementation quality and optimizing for Metal GPUs (isn't realtime currently, sounds very "wavy").
-OpenAI TTS API support generates very nice speech for a prie if wanting quality/realtime speech generation.
-Mimic3 TTS API requires running the mimic3-server and is a bit more involved but is a good alternative to OpenAI TTS API since it is free if you have a local system. <https://github.com/MycroftAI/mimic3>
+-   **TTS Support**: Candle implements TTS using MetaVoice (default, WIP), OpenAI TTS API (high-quality, real-time), and Mimic3 TTS API (local, free).
+MetaVoice is being optimized for Metal GPUs, while OpenAI TTS API generates premium speech at a cost.
+Mimic3 TTS API requires running the mimic3-server but offers a good alternative to OpenAI TTS API.
+[Mimic3 GitHub](https://github.com/MycroftAI/mimic3)
 -   **Twitch Chat Interactive AI**: Integrated Twitch chat for real-time AI interactions, enabling users to engage with the toolkit through chat commands and receive AI-generated responses.

 ![RSLLM](https://storage.googleapis.com/groovybits/images/rsllm/rsllm.webp)